cbjs-dev/cbjs/docs/src/guide/deploy/cluster-config.md

 outline: [2, 3]
 ---

-# Keyspaces & Indexes
+# Cluster configuration

-To keep your keyspaces in sync with your cluster and share the changes with your team you can write the keyspaces in a file that will be used to create, update and delete the keyspaces.
+To keep your cluster configuration in sync and share the changes with your team,  you can write the configuration in a file that will be used to create, update and delete the keyspaces, indexes and users.

 ## Example